1n11it/data_analytics/readme.md

 2. Global CO2 Emissions Dashboard
    - An interactive Tableau dashboard analyzing global fossil fuel emission data from 1750 to 2021.

+3. Used Bike Price Prediction
+   - A machine learning-based project predicting used bike prices in the Indian market.

 ## Repository Structure
 ```